|Nutritional Guidelines (per serving)|

 Mix the walnuts, almonds, sugar, and cinnamon in a bowl.
 Set aside.

 Preheat the oven to 325 F.

 Carefully remove the phyllo roll from the plastic sleeve.
-Most packages come in 12x18-inch sheets when opened fully.
-Using a scissor or sharp knife, cut the sheets in half to make two stacks of 9x12-inch sheets.
+If needed, using a scissor or sharp knife to cut the sheets to make ones that measure 9x12 inches.
 To prevent drying, cover one stack with wax paper and a damp paper towel while working with the other.

 Add half of the nut mixture in an even layer.
 Pat it down with a spatula to flatten.

 Continue layering another 6 sheets of phyllo, brushing each with melted butter.

 Add the remaining nut mixture in an even layer.

 Before baking, score the top layer of phyllo (making sure not to go past the top filling layer) to enable easier cutting later.
 (You can place the pan in the freezer for 10 minutes or so to harden the top layers and then use a serrated knife to score.)

 Bake in a preheated oven for about 45 minutes or until the phyllo turns a rich golden color.